Geralddtan/soccer_player_tracking/README.md

 # Results

 We manually labelled ground truth tracking data for 5 different matches consisting of about 1000 frames and 90 unique players.
 We use the popular [TrackEval](https://github.com/JonathonLuiten/TrackEval) object tracking evaluation code and utilise the MOTA metrics, a popular multi object tracking metric also used in the [MOT Challenge Benchmarking](https://motchallenge.net/results/MOT20/).
-Our player tracking solution obtains an average MOTA score of **94.028**.
+Our player tracking solution obtains an average MOTA score of **94.028** which roughly represents 94% of all accurate targets being accurately detected and tracked throughout its lifespan.

+## Our Contribution

+Our contribution lies in our novel player tracking architecture which involves certain implementations that aid in our tracking process

+- We make use of a concept of tracking iterations (tracking players of specific classes separately) to reduce occurences of player occlusion while giving users the ability to focus tracking on classes they are interested in
+- We utilise Kalman Filters in both image pixel coordinates and court coordinates.
+Image pixel coordinates are useful in performing player track assignment for relatively straightforward assignment while court coordinates aids the process for tougher assignments where tracks are far away from the detected bounding box.
+The usage of both sets of coordinates ensures a comprehensive system for player track assignment.
+- We create a novel player track holder implementation which stores player tracks based on its certainty and characteristics.
+This allows us to place greater attention on certain tracks, delete faulty tracks and perform track re-identification for players who re-enter the frame.

+The fusion of these 3 unique implementations significantly improve our player tracking capabilities.

 # Overview